 I have to guess at the velocity as I do not have a chronograph, but I know that the paper targets I am using tear when hit with projectiles travelling less than 500 fps.
 Even before using the roll-crimp that wasn’t happening with these loads.
 I am guessing that I am currently getting 550 fps. or so.

 They fly straight, they are reasonably accurate and they all get out the barrel, which is good enough for a range load for an antique gun.

 I’m also going to work up some loads using Unique and Red Dot- but very, very carefully!
 I’ll let you know how that goes.

-This content originally appeared at text and was written by Tinker This content is syndicated and does not necessarily reflect the views or positions of The Liberal Gun Club
+This content originally appeared at text and was written by Pearce, Michael This content is syndicated and does not necessarily reflect the views or positions of The Liberal Gun Club